 To lose weight, you must eat fewer calories than your body needs over an extended period of time.
 This is a calorie deficit.
 Without this, it is impossible to lose weight.

-There are a number of ways to create a calorie deficit but the three most important are through diet, exercise, and Non-exercise activity thermogenesis or NEAT.
-NEAT includes things like walking, fidgeting, and other non-exercise related activities.
+There are a number of ways to create a calorie deficit but the three most important are diet, exercise, and Non-exercise activity thermogenesis (NEAT).
+NEAT includes things like walking, fidgeting, and other non-exercise-related activities.